coderefinery/git-intro/_episodes/01-motivation.md

   (are published results affected? do you need to inform collaborators or users of your code?).

+### Compare with Dropbox or Google Drive

+- Document/code is in one place, no need to email snapshots.
+- How can you use an old version?
+Possible to get old versions but in a much less useful way - snapshots of files, not directories.
+- What about if you want to work on multiple versions at the same time?
+Do you make a copy?
+How do you merge copies?
+- What if you don't have internet?

 ### What is the problem with this kind of "version control"?

 Discuss the following directory listing: